 Finally, you are now ready to run Flutter commands.

 After doing all the steps mentioned above, run the flutter doctor command.
 This checks if there are any dependencies you need to complete the setup.
-Run the command $ flutter doctor (for verbose output, add the –v flag) to verify every installation dependencies.
+Run the command $ flutter doctor (for verbose output, add the –v flag) to verify every installation dependency.

 Install Flutter on Chrome OS